sendgrid/sendgrid-csharp/TROUBLESHOOTING.md

 v9 of this SDK is a complete rewrite that includes the removal of dynamic dependencies, a new Mail Helper and support for .NET Standard 1.3.

-Please begin at the [README](https://github.com/sendgrid/sendgrid-csharp) and if you need further assistance, please [create an issue on GitHub](https://github.com/sendgrid/sendgrid-csharp/issues).
+Please begin at the [README](https://github.com/sendgrid/sendgrid-csharp).

 <a name="missing"></a>
 ## Missing Classes